mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 You can download job artifacts by using the GitLab UI or the [API](../../api/job_artifacts.md#get-job-artifacts).

-The latest job artifacts are those created by the most recent successful pipeline for a specific ref.
-If you run two types of pipelines (like branch and scheduled) for the same ref, the pipeline that finishes later creates the job artifact.

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
-For an overview, watch the video [GitLab CI pipelines, artifacts, and environments](https://www.youtube.com/watch?v=PCKDICEe10s).
+For an overview of job artifacts, watch the video [GitLab CI pipelines, artifacts, and environments](https://www.youtube.com/watch?v=PCKDICEe10s).
 Or, for an introduction, watch [GitLab CI pipeline tutorial for beginners](https://www.youtube.com/watch?v=Jav4vbUrqII).

 For administrator information about job artifact storage, see [administering job artifacts](../../administration/job_artifacts.md).